skip to content

 • J S Bach Trio on Nun komm der Heiden heiland - BWV 660

-• sight-reading: on three staves, some simple registration changes may be required
+• sight-reading: presented on three staves.
+Simple registration changes may be required

-• transposition: hymn-like passage on two staves, up or down a tone or semitone, use of pedals is required
+• transposition: a few phrases of a hymn-like passage in a major key, presented on two staves, to be transposed up or down a tone or semitone.
+The use of pedals is required

 • four-part score-reading: without the use of pedals.